vctrubio/solidity_daily/README.md

-# The more, the better.
+# The more, the better

 I plan to write daily, roughly 1 hour sessions.
 From brainstorming to design, and testing. (test can be written after the 60 minutes)